A

 This appears quite frequently on my system.

-I have discovered that it will crash if I type in the address/search bar without
+I have discovered that it will crash if I type in the address/search bar without clicking on any of my favourites first.

 It also doesn't like the plug-in structure on my system either.